russell-archer/HelloIAPWorld/README.md

         configureProducts()
     }

-    func configureProducts() {
+    private func configureProducts() {
-        iap.requestProductsFromAppStore { notification in
+        // Ask the App Store for a list of localized products iap.requestProductsFromAppStore { notification in

+            print(notification)
-            if notification == IAPNotification.requestProductsSuccess {
+            if notification == .requestProductsDidFinish { self.tableView.reloadData() }

-                self.iap.processReceipt()  // Validate the receipt

-                // Update the UI with product info
-            }
         }
     }
 }